-Select Enable Multi-User Support to create your first Organization.
-When you do so, you will be prompted to pick a name for your Organization.
-This name for private internal use only, it will not be seen outside of your account.
+2. Click the Enable multi-user support button to create your first organization.
+You will then be prompted to pick a name for your organization.
+This name is for private internal use only, so it will not be seen outside your account.

-Upon picking your Organization’s name, you will be provided with an opportunity to select your Organization’s key strength.
-This key will be used to encrypt all data in your user’s accounts (exception with private accounts), providing you access to the data while preventing ProtonMail from accessing it.
+3. Select your organization’s encryption key strength.
+This key will be used to encrypt all data in your organization user’s accounts (not your private user accounts), giving you access to the data while preventing ProtonMail from accessing it.
 Click Submit once you have made your choice.

 4. Set a password for your organization.
-This is what protects your key from ProtonMail.
-It is critical that you do not lose or forget this password as it is the way you will gain access to your organization in the future.
-Lose of this password will result in the organization being un-editable.
+This is what protects your key from ProtonMail, so it is critical that you do not lose or forget this password.
+It is the only way you can access your organization in the future.

 If you lose this password then you will not be able to modify your organization’s settings.